mit-plv/hemiola/README.md

 You can simply do `make` (in `hemiola/src`) to check all the framework code and proofs.
 It is already done in VM, thus you may want to do `make clean` first.

-0. (Run Xfce Terminal)
+0. (Run Terminal)
 1. `hemiola@hemiola-VirtualBox:~$ cd Artifact/hemiola/src`
 2. `hemiola@hemiola-VirtualBox:~/Artifact/hemiola/src$ make clean; make`

 It should finish without any errors, indicating that all the proofs are valid.
-Using the default VM resource setting (4GB RAM and two cores), it takes around 2.5 hours.
+Using the default VM resource setting (8GB RAM and two cores), it takes around 1.5 hours.

 ### Replication of the simulation results